hazymorning/origami_weather/README.md

 ## History

 Origami Weather is the continuation of a hobby project I started in early 2026 (originally called Atmospheric Weather Card on a previous GitHub account).
 It's been reworked since then, with  different approaches... to almost everything.
 I don't really like the public maintenance part, but I enjoy tinkering with this enough that I think it's worth sharing.

+> **Note:** AI is used as a tool in this project to get tedious tasks done faster (leaving me more time for the enjoyable parts).